Conti/TuneKSP/README.md

-TuneKSP 0.01
+TuneKSP 0.02
 =====================
 https://github.com/Conti/TuneKSP

 Requirements
 ----------------
 - PHP CLI 5.3.6 or later
+- OSX/Win/Linux
+- KSP 0.21+

 Installation
 ----------------

+*PHP*
+PHP 5.3.6+ Comes with OS X 10.8+ - For 10.7 or earlier version of OS X you will need to use macports or other options to install a compatable version of php.
+For windows download the php installer here: http://windows.php.net/downloads/releases/php-5.3.27-Win32-VC9-x86.msi (if you do not already have php installed).
+For linux, use your distribution package manager or install from source (if you do not already have php installed, or need to upgrade to a compatable version of php).

+*TuneKSP*
 Copy tuneksp.php to your KSP root directory.
-(The directory where GameData and saves directories are located) On my system I have ~/KSP/GameData and ~/KSP/saves - so tuneksp.php is located at ~/KSP/tuneksp.php
+(The directory where the KSP application, GameData and saves directories are located)

+On my system this is ~/KSP/tuneksp.php

 Advanced users: Optionally, if you feel comfortable editing the variables at the top of the php file, you may define your own absolute or relative paths to GameData and GameData/UniverseReplacer.

-Useage
+Usage
 ----------------
-Open a terminal and browse to your KSP root directory.
-On my system this is cd ~/KSP
+Open a terminal (or cmd on windows) and browse to your KSP root directory.
+On my system this is `cd ~/KSP`
+On my test windows system this is `cd "C:\Program Files\KSP"`
-Type: "php tuneksp.php -h" (without the quotes) and press enter, this will show you the following usage information:
+Type: `php tuneksp.php -h` and press enter, this will show you the following usage information:

 ```
 $ php tuneksp.php -h

-TuneKSP version 0.01
+TuneKSP version 0.02

 Usage:
 -b  --tune-building    : Tune for VAB/SPH, Disable all IVA, Enable all Parts, Disable UR